WildernessLabs/Documentation/docs/Meadow/Release_Notes/v2/index.md

 ### Meadow.Core

-* Added support for Blazor Server
+* Added [Meadow.Blazor](https://developer.wildernesslabs.dev/Meadow/Meadow_Desktop/Meadow_Blazor/) which brings support for Meadow with Blazor Server
 * Sequential OTA update packages are now correctly cleared from local store after being applied
 * Analog inputs have been refactored and separated into `IAnalogInputPort` and `IObservableAnalogInputPort` interfaces.
 If you were using `IAnalogInputPort` before and no longer compile due to missing polling methods, swap to the `IObservalbleAnalogInputPort` interface.
 * `Meadow.Units` can now be serialized to  and deserialized from JSON(`MicroJson` and `System.Text.Json` are supported)